randomblast/drupal-facebook/README.txt

   minimum required to get an apikey and secret.
 If supporting canvas pages, get a canvas name, too.

-- Go to Create Content >> Facebook Application.
+- Go to Administer >> Site Building >> Facebook Applications and click the Add Applicaiton tab.
 Use the apikey and secret that Facebook has shown you.
 If you have any trouble with the other fields, use Facebook's documentation to figure it out.
 When you submit your changes, Drupal for Facebook will automatically set the callback URL and some other properties which help it work properly.

-- If upgrading from an earlier Drupal for Facebook, revisit all of the Facebook Application nodes.
-Edit each one, look over all the settings as many have changed, especially the choices under user management.
-You'll have to submit your changes in order for your application to work properly with the new Facebook API.

 Troubleshooting:
 ---------------